Lifeonabike Logo

 The ride takes about 8 days over 6 stages, following well-maintained cycle paths through a landscape that shifts between crystal-clear lakes, dense woodland, and traditional Austrian villages.
 The terrain is hilly but manageable, with most climbing rewarded by long descents to the next lakeside stop.
 Along the way, you will pass through Wolfgangsee, Mondsee, Attersee, and other lakes that are clean enough to drink from — and certainly clean enough to swim in.

 The Salzkammergut is also a cultural destination.
 Hallstatt, one of the villages along the route, is a UNESCO World Heritage Site perched on the shore of its namesake lake.
 The combination of alpine cycling, lake swimming, and Austrian hospitality — including excellent pastries and local beer — makes this one of the most rewarding lake routes in Europe.
+Cyclists who start in Salzburg might also consider the Alpe Adria Classic from Salzburg to Grado, which trades lakes for an alpine-to-sea descent through Austria and Italy.

 Best for: Intermediate cyclists, nature lovers, alpine scenery